Mekhlabhishek/Test1/book/chapter-3.md

 ## Creating a config file

-When you install the package, it will get saved under `node_modules/.bin/`.
+When we installed the package, it got saved under `node_modules/.bin/`.
 So, in order to create a config file we will use the wdio package installed under the `node_modules`.

-Create a configuration file by command

 ```bash
 $ ./node_modules/.bin/wdio config